A Snowy Christmas Tree Hack From The Dollar Tree…

 If you’ve priced out artificial trees lately, you know that you can’t find many at that price point that don’t look like the one we’ve all seen in a Charlie Brown Christmas, right?

-The pic above was straight outta the box, so it’s not looking so hot.
+The pic above was our artificial tree, straight outta the box, so it’s not looking so hot.
 But we hadn’t fluffed it out yet, in all fairness.

 As you could see in the video, the ONLY item you need to use in order to achieve this snowy Christmas tree look is feather boas.